pwwiur/AIS/README.md

 ToolKit
 -------

-Here is a full use for the methods in of AIS Framework:
+Here is a full use for the methods in AIS Framework:

 ### http_check($options)